 Narcissists can cause severe problems in your life.
 The consequences of their behavior can affect us severely before we even become aware of it.

 How common is narcissism?
 The official statistics state that narcissistic personality disorder makes up between 0.5 – 1% of the entire world population, which means that one person in a group of 100 people could easily be a narcissist.
 More statistics here.
 Source: Medscape.com

-If you experience hard times with a narcissist in your life, we prepared you a detailed guide on how to tell a narcissist goodbye for good.
+If you experience hard times with a narcissist in your life, I prepared you a detailed guide on how to tell a narcissist goodbye for good.
 I’ve been through this myself.
 I can proudly say that I survived a narcissist.
 It wasn’t a piece of cake though.

 1. They are highly manipulative – they will use you to complete their goals by playing with your emotions.
 They do not restrain from lying